Tackling Climate Change

 APAC average

-AirAsia Group reaffirmed our commitment to upgrade our fleet to the higher capacity and more fuel-efficient A321neo with the signing of an amendment agreement with Airbus in October 2021, covering deliveries until 2035 when zero-emission aircraft are expected to be available commercially.
+AirAsia Group reaffirmed its commitment to fleet modernisation with the signing of an amendment agreement with Airbus in October 2021, securing deliveries of the higher-capacity, fuel-efficient A321neo through to 2035.

 CO2 per seat